welter808/cwelter_TSWD_portfolio/OperatingMarginRedesign.md

 * "Where will you **fit** the values?"
 * "It doesn't emphasize that small dance organizations are **outperforming** big ones."

+At that point, I gave up on trying to include budget as a volume in the visualization.
+So I tried a few more sketches to see if a some sort of scatter or dot plot might be more effective, still including revenue and expenses.
+But the scatter plot just drew even more attention to the correlation of those values and did little to highlight the operating margins.
+I really liked the look of the dumbbell plot, but ran into trouble with the scale of values on the double y-axis.
+Plus, it still didn't highlight the achievement of the smaller organizations.

+That's when I decided to just focus on the operating margin values and flip to a single vertical dot plot.
+That allowed the smaller organizations to literally be on top and the visualization wasn't drowning in so many unnecessary numbers.

 ## REDESIGNED - Aggregate Operating Margins